-Today in 1965, Ronnie Biggs escaped from Wandsworth Prison.
+Today in 1974, Ronnie Biggs was arrested in Rio.
 As a boy, James Pembroke was obsessed with the robbery of the century.
 Now he’s discovered 'Cousin' Danny was a very naughty boy

 I had two early teenage obsessions in the early 1980s: the Beatles and the Great Train Robbery.